 - Stripped-down computer

-- Optimized to consume a minimal amount of power
+- Optimized for minimal energy consumption

 - Use the space in a data center as efficiently as possible

 - Server density can be ~6 times higher

 - How can it be achieved?

 - Only the core components

 - CPU, memory, integrated NW controller

 - Optionally Fiber Channel Host Bus Adaptor (HBA)

 - Rest --???